Manuja3344/Cleaning-Service-Management-System--CRUD-/README.md

 * Admin token is stored as `admin_token`
 * Normal user token is stored as `token`
 * Route protection and role validation are implemented on both frontend and backend

 ---

-## 📫 Submission

-Please submit the GitHub repo URL to `careers@metazync.com` as instructed.

----